carlesfernandez/docker-gnsssdr/README.md

 ## Pull docker image

-You can download (pull) the image via following command:
+You can download (pull) the image via the following command:

       $ docker pull carlesfernandez/docker-gnsssdr